-Okay, many of you probably find that fairly obvious -- but I'm surprised how few people actually apply this knowledge to their websites to improve conversions.
+Okay, many of you probably find that fairly obvious — but I'm surprised how rarely content managers and web designers actually apply this knowledge to their websites to improve conversions.

 - Home Page